roboscienceorg/book/source/Electrical/BasicPowerDelivery.rst

    On-Off pulsing known as Pulse Width Modulation - PWM.

-The amount of time the pulse is high compared to low is the duty cycle.
+The amount of time the pulse is high compared to low is the :index:`duty cycle`.
 Duty cycle is often expressed as a percent of the pulse length which is called the period.
 Why does this matter?
 By this method, we deliver a fraction of the energy which then makes light dimmer.
 It does not have